LuckyDapp/lucky-contracts/ink/README.md

 # Lucky Ink!
 Smart Contracts

-Smart contracts to manage the rewards received by the developer from dAppStaking.
-Based on the configuration, a percentage of the rewards will be distributed randomly to 1,2,3, ... lucky participant(s).

 ## Smart contract `dapps_staking_developer`

 This smart contract is registered as developer in the `dAppStaking` pallet and receives the rewards from dAppStaking.
-The smart contract `raffle_consumer` is whitelisted to be able to withdraw these rewards and then transfer them into the `reward_manager` contract.
+The `raffle_consumer` contract is whitelisted to be able to withdraw these rewards and then transfer them into the `reward_manager` contract.

 ### Build the contract